 Though it was more like Shan Ren let go, allowing Luo Gang and Sheng Nan a chance without any hesitation at last.
 YET Luo Gang and Sheng Nan are both very strong characters.
 They wouldn’t be feeling guilty or bad just because Shan Ren likes Sheng Nan.
 Why should they be sorry for loving each other, right?
 But I thought that was kind of funny that they were wrapping everything at the part where it would determine whether Shan Ren would make it or not.
 After all, Shan Ren had chosen to join Wang Wei and the others to continue that journey of training and staying within the military.
 Yes, he finally found something that he could follow besides Sheng Nan.

 Do I have to remind people that I’m a Shan Ren/Sheng Nan shipper?
-Yet I won’t resort to all those name calling towards the other side like some Luo Gang/Sheng Nan shippers have been doing.
+Yet I won’t resort to all those name-callings toward the other side like some Luo Gang/Sheng Nan shippers have been doing.
 If you’re not one of them, I’m not talking about you.
 With that said, I’m so glad the writers made Sheng Nan ended up with Luo Gang.
 Fans would be happy.
 (AND I already said numerous times already that I’m a Tang Feng fan, but I don’t just support blindly if I don’t feel strongly toward a couple.
 Though I can accept the final outcome.
 I don’t think I need to justify myself even more.)
 No more wars or attacks about whether it was pathetic that Luo Gang lost, right?
 Since after all, he didn’t lose.
 In a way, I’m very glad because he could start over, but also get the girl.
 NOT seeming so depressing and hopeless like the end of season 1.
 (Though he did think it through when they wrapped up season 1 but it just seemed so sad for his case.)
-But after seeing him working hard at the fruits farm and is full of hope again made everything better.
+But after seeing him working hard at the fruits farm and being full of hope again made everything better.
 His dark moods being gone made things tenfold better as well.
 It meant he had let go of that dark past already.
 Who said the main guy had to be the hero to be the winner, right?
 He had lost the other chance, but that didn’t mean the end of the world.
-There are still other alternatives of it.
+There are still other alternatives to it.
 (And it wasn’t like he didn’t get to be the hero since we did see the rescue scene at the beginning of episode 22 AND how his righteousness had gotten him into some disagreements with Chen Pai Zhang.
 But I so support Chen Pai Zhang at that part since the kids’ parents should be responsible for looking after the kids, NOT the military.
-They already put up bunch of signs to warn others AND not to mention how one of the officers on duty already told the kids about the dangers.)
+They already put up a bunch of signs to warn others AND not to mention how one of the officers on duty already told the kids about the dangers.)

 Enough about that since I think some others deserve some spotlights too?
 LOL!
 Who to talk about first?
 Or actually what?